The Low-Down on Salt

 But there are also several good salts available that come from the ocean of today.
 My preferred salt is Celtic Sea Salt from the north of France.
 This salt, available in fine and course grinds, has a characteristic grey speckled color which makes it easy to recognize.
 My family enjoys the fine salty flavor, and we use it liberally.

 If you are wishing to purchase truly unrefined, beneficial salt while shopping at your favorite health or gourmet food store, look for the key words mentioned above.
 You can also purchase any of these salts on line.
-Three of my favorite sources are Selina Naturally, Radiant Life Catalog, and Mountain Rose Herbs.
+A few of my favorite sources are Redmond Real Salt, Selina Naturally, Radiant Life Catalog, and Mountain Rose Herbs.